 Many companies hire or contract freelancers to create those transcripts for them.
 There is also a whole list of professionals who need private audio recordings transcribed for their records–including doctors, lawyers, and other professionals.

-If you can type quickly and accurately, freelance transcription may just be the perfect side hustle for you.
+If you can type quickly and accurately, freelance transcription may just be the perfect day job for you.

 If you want to be a medical or legal transcriptionist, you’ll likely need a certificate showing you’ve gone through specific training.